Cloudy0x/livetime/README.md

-replace line.27(date0) with your birthday
+replace your birthday instead of line.27(date0)